John C. Brophy: Early life and career

 John C. Brophy was born in the town of Eagle, in Waukesha County, Wisconsin.
 As a child, he moved with his family to the nearby city of Milwaukee, Wisconsin, where he was raised and educated.
 He graduated from Milwaukee's St. Patrick's School and attended Marquette Academy for a year.
 Just before turning 18, he enlisted in the United States Navy, about a year after the armistice ending World War I. He served in the Navy from August 1919 to May 1921, and received an honorable discharge.

-After the war, he attended the Milwaukee Vocational School and worked as a mechanic for aircraft manufacturers and railroads.
+After his military service, he attended the Milwaukee Vocational School and worked as a mechanic for aircraft manufacturers and railroads.
 Through that work, he became involved in organized labor with the Coke and Gas Worker's union, and ultimately became president of the Milwaukee local.
 He was elected to the Milwaukee Common Council in 1939, and served until his election to Congress.